The MMR Vaccine – Time to take action

 Discredited research from the 1990’s wrongly suggested a link between MMR and autism.
 Although this has now been disproven, there are many people who did not have the vaccine over the last 20 years amid fears of it increasing the risk of developing autism.

-If you or your parents are unsure as to whether you missed the vaccine in childhood or whether you completed the course of 2 vaccines, contact us at ROC Private Clinic to discuss having it done and reducing your risk of catching this preventable yet potentially lethal infection.
+If you or your parents are unsure as to whether you missed the vaccine in childhood or whether you completed the course of 2 vaccines, contact us at ROC Clinic to discuss having it done and reducing your risk of catching this preventable yet potentially lethal infection.

 Planning a pregnancy